stryngs/scripts/README.md

 ## mParser
 * A sqlite3 parser for massscan XML results

+## pyWhois
+* An interesting take on using whois type queries

 ## quickset
 * A quick way to implement MITM style attacks for wired or wireless scenarios